Sir Wolstan Dixie, 4th Baronet: Biography

 One local story of him is that he strongly objected to men with waggons driving across his park, and having one day beaten the waggoner of a neighbouring squire, Wrightson Mundy of Osbaston Hall, Mundy himself dressed up as his waggoner, the cart was again attacked by Dixie, who was then soundly beaten by Mundy.

 Another local story is that Sir Wolstan allegedly appointed his butler as headmaster of the Dixie Grammar School to prove to people that he could do anything he wanted to, and nobody could stop him.
 This story probably has its origin in well-documented conflicts between the 4th Baronet and the School.

 A more disturbing (unattributed) local legend (in various versions) is the following: "But in 1758 tragedy finally resulted from one of Sir Wolstan's ill-conceived actions.
 He heard that his daughter Anne was surreptitiously meeting a young man in Bosworth Park and resolved to put a stop to the liaison.
 He put man-traps out to catch the young suitor but caught his daughter Ann instead.
 Although she was rescued from the trap and carried back to the hall, nothing could be done to staunch her wounds and she bled to death.
 Even today her ghost is said to haunt the hall..."

 The 4th Baronet was renowned for engaging 'in lawsuits against the high and the low'.
-Among those lawsuits is evidence for a thwarted attempt to regain land at Appleby Magna which the Dormer family (Puritan and Roundhead) had acquired from the Dixie family (Royalists) during the English Civil War 1641–1651 or Commonwealth of England 1653–1659.
+Among those lawsuits is evidence for a thwarted attempt to regain land at Appleby Magna which the Dormer family (Puritan and Roundhead) had acquired from the Royalist Dixie family during the English Civil War 1641–1651 or Commonwealth of England 1653–1659.